Opiate: Heroin

-Heroin, the brand name for diacetylmorphine, is the first of several semi-synthetic opioids to be derived from morphine, a component of natural opium.
-Although it is derived from, rather than directly found in, natural opium, it is commonly referred to as an opiate.
+Heroin, the common name for diacetylmorphine, is the first of several semi-synthetic opioids to be derived from morphine, a component of natural opium.
+It is formed by the acetylation of morphine in order to increase the lipid solubility.
 Heroin (diacetylmorphine) is a morphine prodrug; it is metabolized by the liver into morphine after administration.
 One of the major metabolites of heroin, 6-monoacetylmorphine (6-MAM), is also a morphine prodrug.

 Hydromorphone

-Hydromorphone is used as an alternative to morphine.
-It has a high first-pass metabolism, and is primarily glucuronidated in the liver to hydromorphone-3-glucoronide (H3G).
+Hydromorphone is derived from morphine and may be used as an alternative to it.
+It has a high first-pass metabolism when given orally, and is primarily glucuronidated in the liver to hydromorphone-3-glucoronide (H3G).
 75% of hydromorphone is renally excreted, with 7% excreted as the parent opiate.

 Meperidine

-Meperidine is a synthetic opiate part of the arylpiperidine class.
+Meperidine is a synthetic opiate, part of the arylpiperidine class.
 It is a strong μ-receptor agonist with 1/10th the potency of morphine.
-It is used to treat rigors, and has a half-life of three to four hours.
+It has historically also been used to treat rigors, and has a half-life of three to four hours.
 It is hepatically metabolized to the active metabolites of normeperidine, normepiridinic acid, and medperidinic acid.
-Normeperidine at toxic levels can cause CNS excitation and seizures.
+Normeperidine may accumulate to toxic levels in patients with renal impairment with repeated doses, and can cause CNS excitation and seizures.

 Methadone

-Methadone has a higher bioavailability and half life compared to morphine.
+Methadone has a higher bioavailability and half-life compared to morphine.
 It is metabolized to an inactive product by N-demethylation by CYP3A4 enzymes in the liver.
-It has high person to person variability because of varying levels of CYP3A4 in individuals.
+It has high person-to-person variability because of varying levels of CYP3A4 in individuals.
 It is approved for treatment of moderate to severe pain as well as opioid dependence.
 Because of its high risk of drug interactions, liver toxicity, and patient variability, patients have to be monitored closely at methadone clinics.
+In addition, there is an increase risk of mortality in patients who are treated with methadone compared to other opioids, thought to be due to QTc prolongation and cardiac arrhythmias.

 Morphine

 Nicomorphine (Vilan, morphine dinicotinate), Diamorphine (Heroin, morphine diacetate), dipropanoylmorphine (morphine dipropionate), desomorphine (Permonid, di-hydro-desoxy-morphine), methyldesorphine, acetylpropionylmorphine, dibenzoylmorphine, diacetyldihydromorphine, and several others are also derived from morphine.

 Morphine is metabolized in the liver to morphine-3-glucuronide (M3G) and morphine-6-glucuronide (M6G), and are excreted by the kidneys.
-They are also able to cross into the blood-brain barrier into the cerebrospinal fluid.
+It is are also able to cross into the blood-brain barrier into the cerebrospinal fluid.
 M6G has potent analgesic activity, binds to opioid receptors, and is a main contributor to the therapeutic benefit of morphine.
 M3G does not act as an analgesic, has a low affinity for opioid receptors, and may possibly antagonize the therapeutic effects of morphine and M6G.
-Moreover, high doses of morphine, and thus M3G, is associated with neurotoxic side effects such as hyperalgesia, allodynia and myoclonus.
+Moreover, high doses of morphine, and thus M3G, are associated with neurotoxic side effects such as hyperalgesia, allodynia and myoclonus.